Whatsapp Icon

 Colonoscopy

 A colonoscopy is a comprehensive test allowing doctors to examine the entire colon and rectum.
 A small camera attached to a flexible tube is inserted to check for polyps or tumors.
-Its highly effective and can also involve polyp removal during the procedure.
+It's highly effective and can also involve polyp removal during the procedure.

 Fecal Immunochemical Test (FIT)

 The Fecal Immunochemical Test (FIT) is a non-invasive test used to detect hidden blood in the stool, a possible sign of colorectal cancer.
-It's recommended annually and doesn't require special diet or bowel preparation.
+It's recommended annually and doesn't require a special diet or bowel preparation.

 CT Colonography

 Also known as a virtual colonoscopy, CT Colonography uses computed tomography (CT) scans to produce detailed images of the colon and rectum.
-Its less invasive than traditional colonoscopy and doesnt require sedation.
+It's less invasive than traditional colonoscopy and doesn't require sedation.

 Biomarker Tests

-Biomarker tests analyze genes, proteins, and other substances to provide information about a cancers biology.
+Biomarker tests analyze genes, proteins, and other substances to provide information about a cancer's biology.
 These tests can help predict how aggressive a cancer is and what treatments it may respond to.

 Genetic Testing for Lynch Syndrome and Other Hereditary Conditions

 Genetic testing identifies inherited conditions like Lynch Syndrome, a major cause of hereditary colorectal cancer.
-Knowing ones genetic risk can guide early and frequent screening strategies.
+Knowing one's genetic risk can guide early and frequent screening strategies.
 Testing for mutations in genes such as APC, MUTYH, and those associated with Lynch Syndrome is advised for individuals with a family history of colorectal cancer.

 Carbohydrate Antigen 19-9 (CA 19-9) Blood Test

 A Carbohydrate Antigen 19-9 (CA 19-9) blood test measures the level of CA 19-9 in the blood.
-Elevated levels may indicate the presence of colorectal cancer or other conditions; however, it's not specific for colorectal cancer and is often used alongside other diagnostic tests.
+Elevated levels may indicate the presence of colorectal cancer or other conditions; however, it's not specific to colorectal cancer and is often used alongside other diagnostic tests.

 Next-Generation Sequencing (NGS)